WHOLE setting POLICY FOR SAFEGUARDING

 13 RELEVANT POLICIES

-13.1 To underpin the values and ethos of my Setting and my intent to ensure that children at my Setting are appropriately safeguarded the following policies are also included under our safeguarding umbrella:
+13.1 To underpin the values and ethos of my setting and my intent to ensure that children at my setting are appropriately safeguarded, the following policies are also included under my safeguarding umbrella:

 1. Equality of opportunity

 3. Administration of medicines, and support to children with medical needs